 Organ Donor Program

-Fact: Everyone, regardless of their age or medical condition, is urged to join Georgia’s organ, tissue, and eye donor Registry.
+Everyone, regardless of their age or medical condition, is urged to join the Georgia’s organ, tissue, and eye donor registry.
 At the time of death, medical professionals will determine a person's eligibility to become an organ, tissue, and eye donor.

-Fact: The identity of all parties is kept confidential.
-The donor family and the transplant recipient may receive such information as age, sex, and state of residence.
+The identity of all parties are kept confidential.
+The donor's family and the transplant recipient may receive such information as age, sex, and state of residence.
 Individually, the recipient may be told the circumstances of death, and the donor's family may be informed of the transplants performed.
 The donor’s family may also receive feedback on how the recipient’s health status has improved.
 The donation agencies facilitate correspondence and meetings initiated by either the donor family or recipient.

 NOTE: Georgia no longer offers an organ donor discount.